NeetishRaj/jsinterview/README.md

 - You are welcome to clone the repo and create a branch to share, but do **not open a pull request**

 # Developer Setup

+Please make sure you have Nodejs and npm installed on your machine.
+You can also utilize Stackblitz, if cannot install locally.

 1. Clone this repository